The Quickest Way to Get Clarity in Your Relationship When You’re Confused

 by Robert Frost

 Whenever two people come together there’s always an opportunity for confusion.
-Two different realities co-exist, so confusion is inevitable.

-In my work, I often find that the last person someone in this position talks to is their partner.
-This leaves the confused person at the mercy of the speculation of their own brains and the people they have talked to.
-And we humans are geniuses at creating stories, we’re story-making machines.
+This leaves the confused person at the mercy of the speculation in their own brains (and we all know what they get up to unsupervised!) and the people they have talked to.

 And yet it can feel SO vulnerable to have these conversations.